What can we provide?

 Are Morris Minors a Morris Dancing Team?

 No. Our members dance with various local teams but are not a team in themselves.
-They come together in Morris Minors for the common purpose of teaching the dances to pass on the lore and tradition to young people.
+They come together in Morris Minors for the common purpose of teaching the dances and to pass on the lore and tradition to young people.

 Do Morris Minors provide teaching for adults?